srobo/team-emails/SR2020/2019-10-21-kit-disclaimer-form.md

 Hi all,

 Kickstart is less than a week away, and we're putting the finishing touches to kickstart.
 If you're attending a kickstart event, your kits are ready and waiting at the venue.
-For those who can't attend kickstart, we're currently working out the details for how to ship you your kit.
+For those who can't attend kickstart, we'll contact you shortly to confirm details of shipping your kits.

 Before we can issue a kit, you must sign a kit disclaimer form.
 Historically these have been signed at the event, but to speed things up, we're sending them over early, so you can get your kit quicker!